pegasus17717/pegasus17717/README.md

 I’m currently working on Python, Java, and MySQL projects with Financial Analysis and Consulting Projects.

-💬 Ask me about anything on how to get into a top-notch university in the USA and UK.
+💬 Ask Me About
+	-Building a strong programming foundation (especially for non-CS students) -How to get into top universities in the USA & UK -Crafting personal statement and college application strategy -Turning a vague idea into a data-backed, presentable project

 ⚡ Fun fact: